-Attachments are used by cybercriminals to install malware on the computer and potentially the corporate computer network.
-This malware can then lock the computer or entire network, install software that records keystrokes and passwords, or install a virus that corrupts files in an exchange for a ransom.
+Cybercriminals use attachments to install malware on the computer and potentially the corporate computer network.
+This malware can then lock the computer or entire network, install software that records keystrokes and passwords, or install a virus that corrupts files in exchange for a ransom.

-Remind employees that when there is a doubt in the legitimacy of message, to contact the sender to validate the request using contact information from a trusted source (e.g. official website), not the email itself.
+Remind employees that when there is a doubt in the message’s legitimacy, contact the sender to validate the request using contact information from a trusted source (e.g., official website), not the email itself.

 Reinforce to employees that it’s better to be safe than sorry.
 During your cyber security awareness training, make it clear that you want employees to be suspicious of the emails they receive.
-Tell them that it’s best to slow down, to read the entire email carefully, and if there is any doubt or suspicion to contact an internal cyber hero or the IT department.
+Tell them that it’s best to slow down, read the entire email carefully, and any doubt or suspicion to contact an internal cyber hero or the IT department.

 The best way to protect employees from phishing, email scams, and other cybercrimes is with consistent messaging that builds cyber security awareness.
 Your employees are your first line of defense against cybercrimes.

-By building phishing awareness and creating internal cyber heroes, you protect your organization and employees from the risks and threats that come with the 3.4 billion phishing emails sent daily.
+By building phishing awareness and creating internal cyber heroes, you protect your organization and employees from threats that come with those 3.4 billion daily phishing emails.